Entry and judging criteria

 The judging panel will consider:

-Quality executionEvidence of addressing very complex criteria or unique issues, context challenges eg location, conditions without compromising safety, was out-of-ordinary technology or ingenuity needed, was it on time and budget and met stakeholder needs.
+Quality executionEvidence provided for how the following were addressed: complex criteria or unique issues; context challenges (eg location, conditions without compromising safety); thinking ahead; the need for bespoke technology or ingenuity; delivery on time and on budget; meeting stakeholder needs.

-More than neededDoes it show how engineering and/or technology knowledge is applied, does it change engineering thinking or approach, does it change public awareness of engineering and/or technology, does it provide wider secondary benefits to the organisation, public, community.
+More than neededEvidence the work shows how engineering and technology knowledge is applied; does it change engineering and technology thinking or approach, does it change public awareness of engineering, does it provide wider secondary benefits to the organisation, public, or community?

 Nomination process